lidofinance/lido-oracle/README.md

 - **Extra data report**: an additional report carrying additional information.
 This part is required.
   All rewards to modules are distributed in this Oracle’s phase.
 Can be submitted in chunks.

-### Ejector mode
+### Ejector module

-Ejector mode removes lido validators based on requests to take out stETH value.
+Ejector module ejects Lido validators when the protocol requires additional funds to process user withdrawals.

 **Flow**